Corentin-dupriez/Corentin-dupriez/README.md

 ## 🚀 What I'm Working On

-- 📊 Building projects to analyze product usage data and simulate real business insights
+- 📊 Building projects to analyze data on IT jobs in Bulgaria
-- 🌐 Learning Django to create lightweight data-driven web apps
+- 🌐 Learning Django to create lightweight websites
 - 🧠 Practicing clean architecture and bridging the gap between business and code

 ---